FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

             maxnumber_sci = 1

-   A discussion of typical parameter changes that may apply to DeVeny data is given below (:ref:`deveny_parmods`), and an exhaustive discussion of all parameters may be found at :ref:`parameters`.
+   A discussion of typical parameter changes that may apply to DeVeny data is given at :ref:`deveny_parmods`, and an exhaustive discussion of all parameters may be found at :ref:`parameters`.

 #.
-Here is yet another reminder to not include bad calibration frames in the
+Here is yet another reminder to **not include bad calibration frames** in
-   reduction (frames that you do not want to use, frames with incorrectly identified types, or frames that could not be automatically classified and have a ``None`` type).
+   the reduction (frames that you do not want to use, frames with incorrectly identified types, or frames that could not be automatically classified and have a ``None`` type).
 Check them now and remove them if they are bad.

-   A major reason to add files to the Data Block is the presence of two different setups for a given data set (*i.e.*, two different grating angles), but all of the bias frames ended up in one of the setups (*i.e.*, based on the ``GRANGLE`` keyword).
-PypeIt is getting better at including setup-independent files in all configurations, but it is important to double-check.
-If needed, simply copy the bias lines from one file to the other, in this instance, so that both setups have access to the bias frames.
+   You may need to add configuration-independent files from one setup to the Data Block of another, but PypeIt is getting better at including setup-independent files in all configurations.
+In any event, it is important to double-check that all files needed for the reduction are present in your ``.pypeit`` file.
+If needed, simply copy the needed lines from one file to the other so that both setups have access to, *e.g.*, the bias frames.
 The ordering of table rows in the :ref:`pypeit_file` does not matter, so don't worry about adding lines in the “proper” location.

 #.
 Check the ``frametype`` of all files.
 For DeVeny reductions, you need at
    least one file with each of the following Frame Types (see